 - pass the final exam (see above)

-Problem sets will be put online every Wednesday and can be found under Assignements in the KVV/Whiteboard portal.
-Solutions (in pairs!) are due by 4pm on Wednesday of the following week – please submit either using the mailbox A8 on the ground floor in Arnimallee 3-5 or in the exercise session.
+Problem sets will be put online every Wednesday and can be found under Assignements in the MyCampus/Whiteboard portal.
+Solutions (in pairs!) are due on Wednesday of the following week – please submit either by uploading the solutions via Whiteboard or by handing them in via email.